 Ibogaine has gained attention recently as an addiction treatment alternative to many potentially harmful options like methadone and buprenorphine.
-While the research is still out on this naturally occurring substance’s true power for curbing addiction, lessening the impact of withdrawal symptoms, and eliminating cravings altogether, ibogaine is viewed by some treatment centers as the safest route to a drug-free existence.
+While the research is still out on this naturally occurring substance’s true power for curbing addiction, lessening the impact of withdrawal symptoms, and eliminating cravings altogether, ibogaine is viewed by some treatment centers in other countries as the safest route to a drug-free existence.
 This article discusses how it is currently being used by treatment centers around the world to combat the ever-growing problem of substance use disorders.

 What is Ibogaine?